json2d/css-extractor/README.md

 $ npm test
 ```

-The majority of existing test cases are meant to ensure compatibility with common and uncommon syntactic features and liberties available in CSS, including:
+The main focus of the test cases is to ensure compatibility with common and uncommon syntactic features and liberties available in CSS, including:

 * `@media` queries
 * attribute selectors: `#id[href='#id-like']`